-Every mythology has its own spooky creatures.
-But just as the Norse like to knock everything up to the most radical, blood-filled, raging, headbanging, degree, so do their monsters in folklore.
+Every mythology the world over has its own spooky creatures.
+But just as the Norse like to knock everything up to the most radical, blood-filled, raging, headbanging degree, so do their mythological monsters.
 Read on, if you dare, and learn about what went bump in the night for even the mightiest of warriors.

 Ok, so we know this is more of a Scottish myth than a Norse one, but the nuckelavee comes from the Orkney Islands, which were long an operational base of the Norse during their raids on the British Isles.
 And it’s too creepy to pass up for this list.

 The nuckelaveeis somewhat similar to the Celtic kelpie, or theNorwegian nøkk.
 It’s a sort of horse-creature, but it usually has the torso of a man attached to its back.
 This might bring to mind friendly images of centaurs from the Harry Potter or Narnia books.
 No, not the nuckelavee.
 It’s just the torso, and it’s attached to the back, behind the actual horse-like head, like a legless rider.
 And best of all, the arms of this rider can reach the ground.
 Oh yeah– and it has a gigantic, swollen head for no reason at all, because fuck anyone who has to see this thing, right?

 The horse head isn’t just a regular horse head either.
 Oh no. It’s widely-slashed mouth emits an awful, toxic breath, responsible for wilting crops and poisoning livestock.
 So they’re not just scary as balls, but they also cause famine and drought.

 Oh yeah, and the whole thing has no skin and black, rotten blood that you can see moving in its veins and powering its sinewy muscles.